 Of course, the personal values investors use to judge companies are as diverse as, well, personal values.
 Other major ethical questions for socially conscious investors may involve environmental stewardship, animal welfare, child labor, reduction of toxic admissions and much, much more.
 It’s all up to what matters to you!

-Interested in doing some socially responsible investing of your own?
+Interested in taking an ethical investing mindset to your holdings?
 With the vast array of stock options out there, it can be difficult to know where to start.

-If you’re just diving into the wide world of investing, check out our guide on how to get started.
+If you’re just diving into the wide world of investing, check out our guide for beginning investors.
 It’ll help you learn more about the risks and rewards of putting your money in the market and also walk you through the steps of opening a brokerage account, which you’ll need in order to choose specific stock options.
 You can also use a financial advisor to devise an investing strategy specific to your values.

-Once you’ve opened and funded your account, you can begin researching potential investments to see how they stand up to the values outlined above — or any that match your own personal philosophies.
+Once you’ve opened and funded your account, you can begin researching potential investments to see how they stand up to the ethical investing standards you’ve set.
 If it’s a major company, simply Googling its name likely will result in a wide variety of news headlines to give you a sense of the firm’s corporate, social and environmental behaviors and positions.
 It’s also a good idea to look into the stock’s historical performance.
 (You’re still in this to make money, after all.)

 If you don’t have a lot of cash to play with, another option is to consider micro-investing through a robo-advisor app like Stash.
-Although there are a variety of such apps to choose from, Stash in particular offers a host of ETFs that are specifically curated based on their values.
+Although there are a variety of such apps to choose from, Stash in particular offers a host of ETFs that are specifically curated for those interested in valued-based investing.

-Values-based investing is a way to ensure that the money you put on the stock market works to improve both your personal net worth and the world at large — in whichever ways you personally define “improvement.”
-Backing socially and environmentally conscious companies might even safeguard your investments against the pitfalls that plague companies that cut corners.
+Ethical investing concepts and value-based investing strategies offer a way to ensure that the money you put on the stock market works to improve both your personal net worth and the world at large — however you define “improvement.”
+Backing socially- and environmentally-conscious companies might even safeguard your investments against the pitfalls that plague companies that cut corners.